 While the Kirkpatrick model remains influential, its criticisms highlight the need for more flexible and context-sensitive evaluation tools.
 Scholars suggest integrating additional methods and contextual factors to address these limitations, ensuring a more comprehensive and effective evaluation process.
 Tables 2 and 3 represent in-depth review of critical papers and empirical studies adapting well-known Kirkpatrick model.

-Table 2: Review of Studies Dealing with Implementation of Kirkpatrick Model
+Table 2.
+Review of Studies Dealing with Implementation of Kirkpatrick Model